 Fiber helps your digestive system eliminate the toxins effectively as it regulates your bowel movement.
 Smooth and regular bowel movements are a signal that your body is trying to get back to normal after a recent binging spree.
 Include lots of fiber-rich foods in your daily diet to keep constipation at bay (6).

 If you wish to detox, eat homemade food only.
 Prepare a balanced meal and spend time with your family over dinner.
 Avoid packaged and processed foods as much as you can.
 Do not skip meals, but ensure you eat small meals at regular intervals (7).

 Are There Any Side Effects Of A Detox Diet?

 Following a detox diet can have some serious side effects, especially while you are still breastfeeding.
 If the detox diet is deficient in nutrients, it may affect your milk supply and overall health.
 Thus, it is necessary to exercise caution.
-Speak to your doctor before you try any detox diet as a lactating mother, no matter how safe or popular it is (8).
+Speak to your doctor before trying any detox diet as a lactating mother, no matter how safe or popular it is (8).

 1. Can I drink detox tea while breastfeeding?